TamizhTheWarrior/Gettingstarted/docs/Why did we build.md

  3. Dump everything in the pot and follow this algorithm:

-    Do not bump wooden spoon or it will fall.

 Notice again how text always lines up on 4-space indents (including that last line which continues item 3 above).